 It should be added that you can OVER hydrate, which is equally bad (if not worse) than under hydrating.

-Under Normal circumstances The Institute of Medicine suggest that a health adult should be drinking in the region of 4 to 5 pints a day in total.
+Under normal circumstances, The Institute of Medicine suggests that a healthy adult should be drinking in the region of 4 to 5 pints a day in total.